Humanitarian community sounds the alarm over famine risks in Gaza

 On the ground, WHO’s representative for the occupied Palestinian territory, Dr Rik Peeperkorn, gave a grim update from Deir al-Balah, a city in Gaza: “The risk of famine in Gaza is increasing,” he said.
 “This is caused [by] the deliberate withholding of humanitarian aid… the whole Gaza population is affected one way or the other.”

-Already, according to the ministry of health in Gaza, 57 children have died from the effects of malnutrition.
+Already, according to the Hamas-controlled ministry of health in Gaza, 57 children have died from the effects of malnutrition.
 “If the situation persists nearly 71,000 children under the age of five are expected to be acutely malnourished,” over the coming months, said Peeperkorn.

 He warned of a mounting nutrition crisis among vulnerable groups.
 Before the blockade, there were no cases of malnutrition among pregnant or lactating women in Gaza; only iron deficiencies.
 But, if nothing changes, “nearly 71,000 pregnant and lactating mothers are expected to require treatment for acute malnutrition”.